Experiential Learning through a Walking Tour

 1. Bicycle Parking at Wurster Hall

 Over 5,500 people commute daily to Berkeley by bicycle and the campus continues to install bicycle parking to meet the demand.
-These sites are examples of new larger bicycle parking facilities that include pervious surfaces to reduce storm-water run-off.
+These sites are examples of larger bicycle parking facilities located throuhgout campus and include pervious surfaces to reduce storm-water run-off.

 2. ReUSE Station at North Barrows Hall

 A student initiative, the Re-Used Stuff Emporium, collects reusable, unwanted supplies and redistributes them at no cost through stations in 18 campus buildings.
 Stations promote reuse and divert reusable materials from landfills.
-This station is a repurposed public phone booth.
+This station is a repurposed public phone booth in Barrows Hall.

 3. Water Refill Station/s

-Berkeley is now home to refill stations in more than 20 buildings on campus.
+Berkeley is now home to refill stations in more than 20 buildings on campus, including barrows hall.
 Water stations encourage the community to switch to reusable bottles and public water, forgoing the disposable variety and supporting the zero waste goal.

 5. Eshleman Hall and the Martin Luther King Jr Student Union